henryfo/polyfit/README.md

 Description
 ===========

 The **polyfit**() function regresses a line or a higher-order polynomial to a set of points, using the Method of Least Squares.
-It was written in "C" with design goals of simplicity and ease of porting, instead of optimizing for large data-sets.
+Its design goals were simplicity and ease of porting, as opposed to run-time efficiency when using large data-sets.

 Arguments
 ---------
 _pointCount_ — input.
 The total number of points in the set.
-For the algorithm to work, this must be greater or equal to _coefficientCount_.
+For the algorithm to work, this must be greater than or equal to _coefficientCount_.

 _x_  — input.
 Points to the X coordinates of the points.